qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. note::
    |qg| 1.8. still supports the usage of the old symbology, although it is
-   recommended to switch to the new symbology, described in section :ref:`vector_new_symbology`, because the old symbology will be removed in one of the next releases.
+   recommended to switch to the new symbology, described in section vector_new_symbology_, because the old symbology will be removed in one of the next releases.

 If you want or need to switch back to the old symbology you can click on